What Is a Personal Line of Credit?

 Where to find one

-You can get a personal loan from a bank, credit union or online lender, and you should shop around to find the best offer.
+You can get a personal loan from a bank, credit union or online lender, and you should shop around to find your best offer.
 You can start the personal loan comparison process right here on LendingTree.

 Home equity line of credit (HELOC)